Icyconfusion/PCB-mill/README.md

 # PCB-mill
 A small cnc machine for milling FR4 pcbs using an arduino UNO.
 It is also capable of CNC engraving at low Z travels.
 You could potentially do laser engraving if you added a laser to it.

 **Note to reveiwer:** I have exported the assembly as .STEP, but I had trouble so there is a zipped .stl of the assembly just in case the .step doesn't work.
 Also I am updating my BOM with the current prices (since submission) so it might be slightly different (most are cheaper) from my cart pictures.
-Thank you :)
+Thank you :) Also, yes the spindle is the cheapest option (prices are in AUD so 50-60 USD is 75-90 AUD).
+The spindle I am purchasing also includes PSU.

 I created this project as a means to create PCBs quickly at home, removing the time and cost of ordering PCBs online.
 Now I can make 2 layer PCBs at home on my desk for quick prototyping.
 It also taught me a few things about routing with power draws.